danielesteban/three-raymarcher/README.md

 ## Raymarching

-`userData.blending` controls the global smoothing of the union and substraction operations.
+`userData.blending` controls the global smoothing of the union, substraction and intersection operations.

 `userData.conetracing` enables/disables conetracing (sort of antialias).